What'sNEW July - September 2013

 "...Let me be clear: I do not doubt that self-preservation—the inchoate striving to maintain system integrity against threat and to perpetuate existence via reproduction—is the default existential condition of living things, present and past.
 But the emergence of that default state needs to be explained.
 This is the truck-sized gap in the origins and transitions narratives that Dawkinsian selfishness obscures." (p 107)

 Pamela Lyon Lyon's essay is among fourteen in a collection that followed a workshop at the Konrad Lorenz Institute for Evolution and Cognition Research.
 The workshop, held in 2007, was designed to extend the research project promoted by John Maynard-Smith and Eörs Szathmáry with the publication of The Major Transitions in Evolution, in 1995.
-Her essay exposes a naked, unanswered question.
+Her essay exposes a profound, essential issue.
 Good job, Pamela Lyon!

 Pamela Lyon "To be or not to be: Where is self-preservation in evolutionary theory?" p 105-125, The Major Transitions in Evolution Revisited, B. Calcott and K. Sterelny, eds., ISBN:9780262015240,